ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

 Setting Up Your Plane
 =====================

+The most important step to setting up your plane is having the correct inputs, outputs, and reversals.
+Inputs are covered on the :ref:`RC input setup page <rc-throw-trim>`.
-After you have setup your :ref:`RC inputs <rc-throw-trim>`, the next step is to setup your 4 outputs.
+After you have setup your :ref:`RC inputs <rc-throw-trim>`, the next step is to setup your outputs.

+.. warning:: Make sure the AHRS_ORIENT is set correctly for your autopilot.
+If it is incorrect,
+             this setup will not work, and the plane may crash upon entry into any stabilize mode.

-You can connect your 4 servo cables to any output of your autopilot, although using the defaults listed above is recommended.
+You can connect your servo cables to any output of your autopilot, although using the defaults listed below is recommended.
+Set the SERVOn_FUNCTIONS to the appropriate values.

-Next check that the SERVOn_FUNCTION values are correct.
-The following table shows the right settings for the default output ordering for a VTail plane.

 .. raw:: html